NOTE: SEVERAL EVENTS HAVE BEEN CANCELLED. PLEASE CALL AHEAD OR CHECK WITH LOCAL NEWS OUTLETS BEFORE YOU HEAD OUT.

 The Irish Channel Parade begins at the corner of Napoleon and Tchoupitoulas streets around 1:30 p.m., after the St. Patrick’s Day mass at St. Mary’s Assumption Church.
 Throws from the Irish Channel St. Patrick’s Day Committee, organized in 1947, include all the fixings for an Irish stew.
 Learn more.

-Presented by the Italian American St Joseph's Society, this colorful procession takes place in the French Quarter with beautiful floats, costumes, and lots of tuxedo-wearing Italian-Americans passing out green, white and red beads, silk flowers and blessed fava beans.
+This colorful procession takes place in the French Quarter at 6 p.m. with beautiful floats, costumes, and lots of tuxedo-wearing Italian-Americans passing out green, white and red beads, silk flowers and blessed fava beans.
 Learn more.